This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“I don’t care for mezcal or Cynar, but I went into this tasting intrigued about how the two ingredients would taste when mixed with the cider.
+Kendall’s Take: “I don’t care for mezcal or Cynar, but I went into this tasting intrigued about how the two ingredients would taste when mixed with the cider.
 I expected them to be largely masked by the cider, but they weren’t at all.
 I mostly tasted smoky mezcal with a hit of Cynar’s bitterness at the end.
-Ultimately, this wasn’t for me, but it was interesting.
+Ultimately, the Mexican Tricycle wasn’t for me, but it was interesting.
 I’ll give it that.”

 Recipe